China Visa from Dubai: Complete Application Guide 2026

 - 8Receive your collection receipt — keep this safe as it is required to collect your passport.

-- 10Collect your passport — return to the CVASC during collection hours with your receipt, or use OraVisa to collect on your behalf.
+- 10Collect your passport — return to the CVASC during collection hours with your receipt, or OraVisa can collect for you with your signed authorization letter.

 - 11Check your visa — verify the visa type, entry count, validity dates, and permitted stay duration before travelling.

-OraVisa prepares your documents, books your CVASC appointment, attends the centre on your behalf for submission and collection, and ensures your application meets the Chinese Embassy's strict requirements.
+OraVisa prepares your documents, books your CVASC appointment, attends the centre with your signed authorization letter where representative submission is permitted, and ensures your application meets the Chinese Embassy's strict requirements.
 No Embassy queues, no wasted trips.

 Get Free China Visa QuoteChina Visa Fees from Dubai